MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/guest-access-checklist.md

      ![Screenshot shows an example of a SparePoint Online settings toggle.](media/guest-access-checklist-SPOSettings1.png)

-## □ Step 6: Enable specific settings for channels
+## Step 6: Configure channel permissions for guests

 In the Teams application, at the individual team level, configure guest permissions so that guests can create, update, and delete channels.
-In addition to admins,  team owners can configure this setting.
+Teams admins and team owners can configure these settings.

 ![Screenshot shows an example of a team/channel settings toggle](media/guest-access-checklist-TeamsSettings2.png)

-For more information, including how-to videos, see [Guest access in Microsoft Teams](guest-access.md).
+To learn more about guest access, see [Guest access in Teams](guest-access.md).

 ## Troubleshooting